keboola/connection-docs/management/support/index.md

 access its projects.
 Every new user of the organization must be explicitly invited.
 Every new user of any of its projects must either be explicitly invited or be a user of the organization.

-## Logged Out of Keboola?
+## Locked Out of Keboola?
-If you happen to be logged out of Keboola and need to contact Keboola Support, please email [support@keboola.com](https://help.keboola.com/support@keboola.com) or use the **support form** available at the [Keboola Support Portal](https://keboola.atlassian.net/servicedesk/customer/portal/9).
+If you happen to be locked out of Keboola and need to contact Keboola Support, please email [support@keboola.com](https://help.keboola.com/support@keboola.com) or use the **support form** available at the [Keboola Support Portal](https://keboola.atlassian.net/servicedesk/customer/portal/9).